ashutoshmjain/gita/src/mathuraChap09.md

 Before `Vasudev` could take further action, `Kansa` limited his mobility too — a house arrest till he be tried under fake charges of treason.
 Without `Maharishi` , `Maitreya` was at a stalemate except that he had a trusted friend in the council who sent him daily updates of `Kansa's` plans.
 Unfortunately, those updates only aggravated the worries ..

 ----

+>bhūmir-āpo ’nalo vāyuḥ khaṁ mano buddhir eva cha
+>
+>ahankāra itīyaṁ me bhinnā prakṛitir aṣhṭadhā
+>
+> Earth, Water, Air, Space, Fire, fickle mind and intellect - these seven dualistic expressions along with the "identity" (`Ahmkara`) are the constituents of (the) eight fold nature that underpins the consciousness - our experience.

+The inverse of this external experience is the one unknown locked with in.
+That is the reason "knowledge" is accessible from any experience.
+There are infinite ways to know.
+One can start with a leaf on a tree as much as navigating the complexities of Abstract Algebra - Group theory to be precise that I am using here in a mumbo jumbo fashion to explain the `Vaidik` realizations

+The idea of the birth is this unknown energy - that `Dwaipayna` termed `Atma` getting locked into an Identity - smiled the Angel.

+Another way to comprehend - said the Angel - is to understand the "Time" - `Kala`.
+The "separation" is  an event.
+A spark of light occurred because a duality of a color and it's anti color was formed and knotted together as a mirror image of each other.
+If they truly merged, they would annihilate into darkness but they are not merged.
+They are compacted as mirror images of each other into one - ever so close but never meeting each other - just like two banks of a river.
+River is manifested because the banks never close on each other.
+If they did than there is no flow - it is just a loathsome pond waiting to be evaporated.
+Just like river, the electricity flows with in the separation of positive and negative.
+The flow stops as soon as the charge difference ends.
+Time is this flow .
+Time has no meaning beyond conscious experience and experience is only in the separation.

+The moment a spark happens, the conscious experience gives it a shape - a mass.
+Mass is nothing but the compaction of the many dualities into a shape.
+As if an orientation is trapped into a body - a physical shape that expresses a specific orientation of knowledge.
+This marks the beginning of the conscious experience - the beginning of the Time for this new manifestation.
+The time ends when dualities are unlocked but the purpose of the manifestation isn't to exit from the body.
+If that was so why would there be a creation in the first place?
+The purpose really is to understand and to see what is it that is locked in the myriad knots.

+The mixture of liquors with choicest foods had already comforted the table.
+Okay, you don't need to convince us.
+She smiled - probing you on what happened on the boat was not even the point.
+We actually wanted to know what happened to `Matsya`.